Itzpushkar/JS-Projects/Drawing/ReadMe.md

 Hello My name is Kikani Pushkar.
 I am currently pursuing my Diploma in Computer Engineering at VPMP Polytechnic.
-This is AI Chat Bot made by me using JS.
+This is Drawing application made by me using JS.

 <h2>Drawing App</h2>
 A simple web-based drawing application built with HTML, CSS, and JavaScript.
 It allows users to draw on a canvas with various tools such as a brush, eraser, and shape options (rectangle, circle, and triangle).
 The app also features color selection, brush size adjustments, and the ability to save the drawing as an image.